 Are braces or Invisalign cheaper?

 This depends on the duration and complexity of your tooth movement.
-Metal braces are generally the cheapest option, but Invisalign prices are often comparable.
+Metal braces are generally priced slightly lower, but Invisalign prices are often comparable.
 The best way to know for sure is to book a consultation.

 Are braces faster than Invisalign?

 No, not necessarily.
-In fact, in many cases Invisalign is faster than braces.
-Invisalign treatment can be as short as 3 months, and the average duration is 6-12 months.
+In fact, in many cases, Invisalign is faster than braces.
+Invisalign treatment can be as short as 3 months, and the average duration is 12-18 months depending on the severity of your case.

-We recommend you visit a nearby dentist who provides both options so you can get a personalised treatment plan.
+We recommend you visit a nearby dentist or orthodontist who provides both options so you can get a personalised treatment plan.

 Is Invisalign more comfortable than braces?